jcs-emacs/jcs-emacs/README.md

 [Jordon Biondo](https://github.com/jordonbiondo).*

 📝 *P.S.
 The above cases are tested on Windows.
-Other OS that are not Windows should start up under a second.*
+Other OS that are not Windows should startup under a second.*

 ## 🏆 Features

 ### Highlight

-Here is the list of the major highlights to this configuration.
+Here is the list of the major highlights of this configuration.
 Hope you would like my taste!

 * **Out of the box** - Out of the box anywhere.
-* **Cross Platform** - Work on all operating system including terminal.
+* **Cross Platform** - Work on all operating systems, including terminal.
 * **Fast Startup** - Lazy loading for all unnecessary packages on startup.
-* **Old-Fashioned** - Doesn't use any beatiful GUI because it may not work in terminal.
+* **Old-Fashioned** - Doesn't use any beautiful GUI because it may not work in the terminal.
 * **Multiple Languages** - Support multiple programming languages.
-* **Consistent** - Having the same coding experience in different major mode.
+* **Consistent** - Having the same coding experience in different major modes.
 * **Easy to use** - Design close to other modern text editors.
-Shouldn't spend you too much time.
+It shouldn't spend you too much time.
 * **Dual Windows** - Design to people who like multiple windows opened simultaneously.
 * **Keyboard Focused** - You can do everything by using keyboard and mouse are just optional.

 ### Details

 This is the list of features that are built-in to this configuration.
-These features are heavily base on my personal habits, and so these could be very tiny things.
-But I believed detials make things better and make life smoother.
+These features are heavily based on my personal habits, and so these could be very tiny things.
+But I believe details make things better and make life smoother.

 * [*Auto Install Package*](./docs/features/auto-install-package) - Automatically installs the package that this config relies on.
 * [*Better Dashboard*](./docs/features/better-dashboard) - Implementation for improving experiences using dashboard.